Gong Bell MfgGong Bell Manufacturing Company

-Established as a partnership in 1866 by H. H. Abbe, E. C. Barton, E. G. Cone and A. H. Conklin The Gong Bell Manufacturing Company began producing bells and toys in the Town of East Hampton, CT.
-Today Gong Bell antique toys and bells are sought after by collectors around the world as the company was not in existence past the 1960s.
+Established as a partnership in 1866 by H. H. Abbe, E. C. Barton, E. G. Cone and A. H. Conklin The Gong Bell Manufacturing Company began producing bells and toys in the Town of East Hampton, Connecticut.
+Today The Gong Bell Mfg antique toys and bells are sought after by collectors around the world as the company was not in existence past the 1960s.

 In 1872, Barton patented a toy called “Revolving Chimes” described as “a pair of cast brass gongs, mounted between two malleable iron wheels.”
 This was the beginning of Gong Bell’s toy making history.
 The company also manufactured the first foot bell ever used on automobiles.

-After re-organization in 1921, Gong Bell Manufacturing introduces one of the most successful toys invented at the time.
-It was a toy telephone with a bell and movable receiver hook.
-This was also the time Gong Bell started concentrating on its wooden toy future.
-During World War II, the Gong Bell Mfg.
-Co. also took on military contracts to make hardware for parachutes.
+In 1921 Gong Bell Manufacturing introduced a Toy Telephone featuring a bell and movable receiver hook.
+This was also the time the Bell Factory started concentrating on its wooden toy future.
+During World War II, Gong Bell also took on military contracts to make hardware for parachutes.

 Two legal parcels (8 Walnut Avenue and 101 Main Street) totaling 3.61 acres on the south side of Walnut Avenue and east side of Main Street.